healthbadge/episimmer/examples/Policy/Readme.md

 # Policy
 This subdirectory in episimmer talks about how policies are enforced in episimmer.
-Polcies in episimmer can be implemented via testing , vaccination and lockdowns.Policies refer to any kind of restrictions imposed on the environment to control the spread of the epidemic.
+Polcies in episimmer can be implemented via testing , vaccination and lockdowns.
+Policies refer to any kind of restrictions imposed on the environment to control the spread of the epidemic.

 ## Running
 To run code from current directory :